 Tel: 0345 0138 208 Monday to Friday 8am to 6pm

 Living with dementia can have a big emotional, social, psychological and practical impact on a person.
 Many people with dementia describe these impacts as a series of losses and adjusting to them is challenging.

 When supporting someone with dementia, it can be helpful for the carer to have an understanding of the impact of the condition, including how the person might think and feel, as this will affect how they behave.
 They may be experiencing a world that's very different to that of others around them.
 It will help if the carer offers support while trying to see things from the perspective of the person with dementia, as far as possible.

-The Alzheimer’s Society have created a dementia guide that you can download by visiting Alzheimer's Society website (opens in new window)
+The Alzheimer’s Society have created a dementia guide that you can download by visiting Alzheimer's Society website (external link)

 The Alzheimer’s Society also has a Carer Information and Support Programme (CrISP) this gives an opportunity for carers to talk in a friendly and confidential environment about their experiences and the impact that caring can have.
 It also gives information on local services, more information on caring for someone with dementia, and advice on legal and financial issues and planning for the future.

 The CrISP sessions are held at community venues throughout the Borough of Rochdale area including central Rochdale, Middleton, Heywood and Pennines (including Littleborough & Milnrow).